 3) They can both cause side effects, with Finasteride being the more dangerous of the two in that regard.

 4) It seems that for most people, the medications stop working after a number of years.

 5) You have to keep buying and using these medications permanently (or more accurately, till they lose their positive effects), or else any gains go away.
-Besides the expense involved, this is a nuisance since you have to regularly replenish supplies, and if you travel by air, you have to take them with you.
+Besides the significant expense involved, this is a nuisance since you have to regularly replenish supplies.
+If you travel away from home, you have to remember to take an appropriate quantity of these medications with you.

-6) In the case of Finasteride, you need a prescription, which is one more expense and hassle.
+6) In the case of Finasteride you need a doctor’s prescription, which is yet one more expense and hassle.
 I get my prescription from a hair transplant doctor, and the last time I had to renew it, he charged me $50 for the visit plus wasted one hour of my time trying to convince me to get a small hair transplant in my frontal area.
-Luckily, I only take one pill (= 1.25 mg) every two days, and won’t need another prescription for a while.
+Luckily, I only take one pill every two days, and won’t need another prescription for a while.

-Although this post has been very anti-medication thus far, it is also good for you readers to take a look at the best case scenario, and for that I leave you with the esteemed Dr. Bernstein’s collection of patient photos showing success with Finasteride and Minoxidil.
+Although this post has been very anti-medication thus far, it is also important for readers to take a look at the best case scenario, and for that I leave you with the a collection of links to before and after patient photos showing success with Finasteride and/or Minoxidil.

-Moreover, I think that I have seen some success with Finasteride and Rogaine, despite only taking a quarter tab of 5mg Proscar every two days, and sometimes missing a day.
+Moreover, even I have seen some success in hair growth with Finasteride and Minoxidil, despite only taking a quarter tab of 5mg Finasteride (Proscar) every two days and not using Minoxidil every day as recommended.
 However, I think that these medications are only giving me some short hair and an appearance of coverage in certain lighting.
-Overall, almost none of my hair can grow more than an inch anymore, and I am sure neither medication will give me back the hair I have already lost.
-I also think I have some loss of libido due to Finasteride.
+Overall, almost none of my hair can grow more than 2 inches anymore, and I am sure neither of these two medications will give me back most of the hair that I have already lost for more than a few years.